Prag8855/aab/content/glossary/Schattenmiete.md

 Related_guides: guides/mietendeckel-repealed.md
 ---

-The shadow rent (*Schattenmiete*) is a clause is some rent contracts in Berlin.
+The shadow rent (*Schattenmiete*) is a clause is some leases in Berlin.

 Many tenants had a lower rent because of the *[[Mietendeckel]]*.
 The *Schattenmiete* is the rent tenants would pay if the *Mietendeckel* was repealed.[^0]